 Located in Nevada, the Company's Hasbrouck Gold Project (the "Project") is in compliance with environmental requirements of relevant state and federal regulations and laws.
-The Project is fully permitted and well managed and has experienced no significant environmental incidents to date.
+The Project has necessary federal permits and certain key state permits which together allow for construction to commence, and is well managed and has experienced no significant environmental incidents to date.

-As part of the Project's federally approved Mine Plan of Operation, we completed a thorough survey and catalogue of all biology on site.
+As part of the Project's federally approved Mine Plan of Operation, we completed a thorough survey and catalogue of all biology and historical artifacts on site.
 The Mine Plan of Operation includes a plan for mitigation of impacts to biology during construction, operation, and closure, and a detailed plan for the rehabilitation of biology at the end of mining operations.
-Once the first disturbance is created for commencing operations, we will post a financial bond, determined and held by the Bureau of Land Management ("BLM"), to be used if we are not in the position to do so.
+Prior to the first disturbance being created for commencing operations, we will post a financial bond, determined and held by the Bureau of Land Management ("BLM"), to be used by the BLM if we are not in the position to do so.